KairosFaith/Anopia-Engine/README.md

 * This event plays one or more audio clips sequentially.

 <br/>Use `Play` to play a sequence. `args` as string array will be used to fetch the audio clips by name, each clip will be scheduled to exactly after the previous clip in the sequence.
-Use `PlayScheduled` to play a specified clip at a specified timecode, can be used from the driver. `args[0]` as string is the name of the clip to be played.
+Use `PlayScheduled` to play a specified clip at a specified timecode, can be used from the driver. `args[0]` as string is the name of the clip to be played.See [AudioSource.PlayScheduled](https://docs.unity3d.com/2018.3/Documentation/ScriptReference/AudioSource.PlayScheduled.html).
 ## Loop Layers
 ### LayerMag
 * For loop sounds that are meant to be played simultaneously, You can easily instantiate an array of `anSourcerer`s in runtime (you do not use `anDriver`).